Sharefeed

 "interesting" does not necessarily mean "good", "factual", or even "ethical".
 Sometimes, I may link something here because I don't like it and want to debunk it later.
 In these cases, I will make sure to specify that fact.
 Be sure to keep an eye on my journal or blog when I post one of those.

-If you want to subscribe to this feed on your RSS reader, check out the rss page.
+If you want to subscribe to this feed on your RSS reader, click the rss button.

 - Dietmar Planitzer: Serena - An experimental operating system for 32bit Amiga computers.